 UPDATES ARE AVAILABLE TO ALL USERS AND DO NOT REQUIRE APPROVALS

 This is one of the biggest draws of a mobile app.
 Any update you provide is instantly available to all users, without any effort from their side.
 You are in full control of the time and schedule of the upgrade.
 And, even if something goes wrong, you can roll back the release without affecting any of your users.

 This isn’t possible with apps.
 The process is complicated and takes time for updates.

 Let’s look at this with the help of an illustration.
-How do you search for a plumber in your neighbourhood?
+How do you search for a plumber in your neighborhood?
 We’re pretty sure that you google plumbers in your area and pick the one who is near to you.

 In this case, a mobile-friendly site that is SEO and local search are all that is needed to reach the target customers.
 The native mobile app doesn’t play any role here.

 Ultimately, it all depends on the nature of your business.